Gbury/dolmen/README.md

 # Dolmen

-A library providing parsers for languages such as dimacs, tptp and smtlib.
+A library providing flexible parsers for input languages.

 ## LICENSE